-INTRODUCTION TO THE THEORY OF INTEGRATION
+MATH3401 INTRODUCTION TO THE THEORY OF INTEGRATION

-- Reimann Integral: Definition and existence of the definite integral; Darboux sums; Upper and low sums; Mean Value theorems; Reimann integral as a function of the upper limit; The Dirichlet function. - Measurable Sets on a Line: Open and Closed Sets, Intuitive meaning of Lebesgue measure; Sets of Measure Zero; Compact Sets, Heine-Borel Theorem. - Lebesgue Integral: Step functions on an Interval, the integral of the step function; properties; upper functions on the interval; Lebesgue integrable functions on the interval; properties, Lebesgue integral on a set of measure zero; connection with Riemann integration; integral of the Dirichlet function. - 4.
+- 1. Reimann Integral: Definition and existence of the definite integral; Darboux sums; Upper and low sums; Mean Value theorems; Reimann integral as a function of the upper limit; The Dirichlet function. - Measurable Sets on a Line: Open and Closed Sets, Intuitive meaning of Lebesgue measure; Sets of Measure Zero; Compact Sets, Heine-Borel Theorem. - 3.
+Lebesgue Integral: Step functions on an Interval, the integral of the step function; properties; upper functions on the interval; Lebesgue integrable functions on the interval; properties, Lebesgue integral on a set of measure zero; connection with Riemann integration; integral of the Dirichlet function. - 4.
 Monotone and Dominated Convergence Theorems: Monotone convergence theorem for step functions, for upper functions and for Lebesgue integrable functions on the interval, Lebesgue's Theorem, consequences of Lebesgue's Theorem.

+٠ Final Examination (2 hours) 60%

+٠ Course Course Work: 40%

-1 In-course Test (10% each)
+• 1 In-course Test (10% each) 20%

-2 Assignments
+• 2 Assignments 20%

-20%

-A COURSE ON METRIC SPACES AND TOPOLOGY
+MATH3402 A COURSE ON METRIC SPACES AND TOPOLOGY

-- Metrics: Definition and examples, open neighbourhoods, continuity via neighbourhoods, neighbourhoods and convergence in metric spaces, limits, Cauchy sequences, completeness. - Topology: Definition of a topology, metric topologies, examples, continuous functions and closed sets, homeomorphisms, topological and non-topological properties, subspaces, product and, Hausdorff spaces. - Compactness: Definition using open sets, examples, the compact subsets of the real line, continuous images of compact sets, quotient spaces, continuous real valued functions on a compact space, the product of two compact spaces, the compact subsets of Euclidean space, sequential compactness. - Connectedness: Definition using open sets and integer valued functions, examples, components, path-connectedness.
+- 1. Metrics: Definition and examples, open neighbourhoods, continuity via neighbourhoods, neighbourhoods and convergence in metric spaces, limits, Cauchy sequences, completeness. - 2.
+Topology: Definition of a topology, metric topologies, examples, continuous functions and closed sets, homeomorphisms, topological and non-topological properties, subspaces, product and, Hausdorff spaces.

+- Compactness: Definition using open sets, examples, the compact subsets of the real line, continuous images of compact sets, quotient spaces, continuous real valued functions on a compact space, the product of two compact spaces, the compact subsets of Euclidean space, sequential compactness. - 4.
+Connectedness: Definition using open sets and integer valued functions, examples, components, path-connectedness.